keycloak/keycloak-community/design/keycloak.x/operator.md

 In case a custom Keycloak image is used, the image will need to be rebuilt to perform the upgrade.
 This is not going to be operator's responsibility as building a custom image often requires a complex process incl.
 CI/CD pipelines.
 After the operator is upgraded, it won't manage any existing Keycloak instances until its custom image is manually rebuilt using the right Keycloak base image aligned with the operator and updated and the image coordinates are updated in the CR.

-Store.X will allow zero-downtime rolling upgrades (a Keycloak upgrade performed pod by pod) that will ensure that Keycloak cluster will remain available even when upgrade fails on one of the pods.
+Store.X will optionally allow zero-downtime rolling upgrades (a Keycloak upgrade performed pod by pod) that will ensure that Keycloak cluster will remain available even when upgrade fails on one of the pods.
+"Recreate" upgrade strategy (all pods gracefully shut down and re-created with new image) will be also available.

 ### Reaugmentation process in Kubernetes